MonicaPH/EPiC-2023-competition_CARElab/README_CARElab.md

 ## Challenge
 To reproduce the submitted challenge results:
-1. features/features.py -> for generating clean signals and features
+1. `features/features.py` -> for generating clean signals and features
-3. io_data/*.py -> for generating the specific input for each scenario
+2. `io_data/io_data.py` -> for generating the specific input for each scenario
-4. models/*.py -> for training the models
+3. `models/train_models.py` -> for training the models
-5. results/*.py -> for predicting the results
+4. `results/test_models.py` -> for predicting the results

+> Please enter the directory of each script to execute it.
+>
+> See each script for detailed usage description.

 ## Delay analysis
 For reporduction of the data used in the delay plots execute the following code in order: